cmu-delphi/delphi-epidata/docs/api/covidcast-signals/doctor-visits.md

 ### Smoothing

-To help with variability, we also employ a local linear regression filter with a Gaussian kernel. he bandwidth is fixed to approximately cover a rolling 7-day window, with the highest weight placed on the window's right edge (the most recent time point).
+To help with variability, we also employ a local linear regression filter with a Gaussian kernel.
+The bandwidth is fixed to approximately cover a rolling 7-day window, with the highest weight placed on the window's right edge (the most recent time point).
 Given this smoothing step, the standard error estimate shown above is not exactly correct, as the calculation is done post-smoothing.

 ## Lag and Backfill